dataluscorp/browser/docs/crash-reporting/searching_crash_reports.rst

    this page.

-The Mozilla `crash-stats <https://crash-stats.mozilla.org/>`__ site provides facilities for investigating large numbers of Firefox `crash reports <Understanding crash reports>`__.
-This guide to searching through crash reports may help you locate the crash reports that will help you find and fix the Firefox bug you're working on.
+The Mozilla `crash-stats <https://crash-stats.mozilla.org/>`__ site provides facilities for investigating large numbers of Datalus `crash reports <Understanding crash reports>`__.
+This guide to searching through crash reports may help you locate the crash reports that will help you find and fix the Datalus bug you're working on.

 Specifically, crash-stats offers two basic functions: